risuorg/risu/doc/presentation-revealmd.md

 ---

-### What does M.a.g.u.i.
-Does?
+### What does M.a.g.u.i. do?
 - It runs citellus against each sosreport, gathers and groups the data per plugin.
-- Runs its own plugins against the data received to hilight issues that depend on several systems
+- Runs its own plugins against the data received to highlight issues that depend on several systems.
-- Allows to grab remote host data via ansible host lists
+- Allows grabbing remote host data via ansible host lists.

 ----